ku1ik/git-dude/README.md

 ## How it works

-It simply uses `git fetch` and parses its output to see what changed.
+It simply uses `git fetch` and parses its output to see what has changed.
 Then it formats new commit messages with `git log` and shows desktop notification with `notify-send` (Linux) or `growlnotify` (OSX).
 All of this in infinite loop.